 [Rhagoletis cerasi (Linnaeus)]

-Lori Spears, Extension Entomologist • Diane Alston, Extension Entomologist
+Lori Spears, Extension Entomologist (No longer at USU) • Diane Alston, Extension Entomologist

 - European cherry fruit fly (ECFF) is a new invasive cherry-infesting pest from Europe.
 It was first detected in the U.S. in New York in 2017.
 It is not known to occur in Utah.

 - ECFF is a quarantine pest; its presence can restrict export markets for commercial fruit.

 - ECFF is closely related to and resembles western cherry fruit fly, the primary insect pest of sweet and tart cherries in Utah.

 - The major host plants are cherry and honeysuckle.

 - Larvae of ECFF feed exclusively within fruits, causing them to rot and fall off the tree.
 In Europe, heavy infestations have resulted in 100 percent fruit loss.

 - Cultural controls include orchard sanitation and covering the soil under the tree canopy with ground cover, weed barrier fabric, or mulches.

 - Where it occurs, chemical control measures have been highly effective when properly timed and applied.